jyotiranjanpradhan/FlightAndSearchService/README.md

 }
    ```

--once you have added your db config as listed  above , go to src folder from your terminal and execute 'npx sequilize db:create'
+-once you have added your db config as listed  above , go to src folder from your terminal and execute `npx sequelize db:create`

+## flight